influxdata/influxdb/README.md

 See [Chronograf with OAuth 2.0](https://github.com/influxdata/chronograf/blob/master/docs/auth.md) for more information.

 ### Advanced Routing
-Change the default root path of the Chronograf server with the `—basepath` option.
+Change the default root path of the Chronograf server with the `--basepath` option.

 ## Versions